Skip to main content

 List<WorkflowDocument> documents = response.getDocuments();

-The "text/plain" document will be in QueueA and the "application/json" document will be in QueueB.
+The text/plain document should be in QueueA and the application/json document should be in QueueB.